XRP price declines, alongside decrease in volume | FXStreet

 XRP price declines, alongside decrease in volume

-In the last 24 hours, Zcash, Mantle and Ethena are the top gainers, DeXe, Plasma, PancakeSwap are the top losers.
+In the last 24 hours, Synthetix, Story and Celestia are the top gainers, Zcash, Plasma, Artificial Superintelligence Alliance are the top losers.

 Cryptocurrency prices FAQs